Google Pixel 9a review: The Energizer Pixel

 Google justified removing its trademark camera bar by explaining it was necessary to "eliminate battery anxiety" with more capacity and make the 9a vapor chamber larger for better thermals.

-Removing the camera bar was the right decision: Battery life is the trademark feature the 9a needed, the cooling chamber seems to be effective, and it offsets the extra weight.
-The trade-off is that the thicker 9a widens your grip a bit, which takes a little getting used to.
+Removing the camera bar was the right decision: Battery life is the trademark feature the 9a needed, the cooling chamber seems to be effective for performance, and it offsets the extra weight.
+The trade-off is that the thicker grip takes some getting used to.

 Still, it's lighter and easier to hold than most 6.7-inch budget phones; the 9a isn't a "small phone," but it falls into a decent sweet spot.

-I also appreciate that the Pixel 9a has IP68 dust and water resistance, a slight bump in the usual IP67 standard.
+I also appreciate that the Pixel 9a has IP68 dust and water resistance, a slight bump over last year's IP67 standard.
 Unfortunately, Google stuck with Gorilla Glass 3 for protection, saving Victus 2 for the mainline Pixel 9s.
 I don't have any scratches yet, but it's only a matter of time without a screen protector.

 Caseless daredevils will enjoy the Pixel 9a's matte finish that doesn't show fingerprints (at least on my Porcelain model).
 I also appreciated that the volume rocker and power button have a more subtle click than the Pixel 8a when pressed.